gre/screenshot-webservice/README.md

 * Status: 403 Forbidden

 #### The server was not able to finish processing the screenshot

 * Status: 503 Service Unavailable

+To avoid this problem, prefer using a HEAD request before and ensure the resource is ready.

 #### Internal Server Error
 something goes wrong during the screenshot processing